watson/raop-rtsp-server/README.md

 ```
 brew install sox
 ```

+For `sox` to be able to interpret the raw ALAC audio data, you need to help it a little.
+These are the command line arguments given in the example above:

+- `-t raw` - Set input type to `raw`.
+This means that sox shouldn't expect any headers in the data - just raw audio
+- `-L` - The audio data is formatted using native byte ordering, which is little endian on Intel CPU's.
+Your system might use `-B` for big endian
+- `-c 2` - Use 2 audio channels
+- `-r 44100` - Use a 44.1khz sample rate
+- `-b 16` - Use a bit-depth of 16
+- `-e signed-integer` - The audio encoding type
+- `-` - Set input source to STDIN
+- `-t coreaudio` - Set output type to `coreaudio` (your system might differ, but this must always come after your input source)

 FFmpeg should also be able to parse PCM audio if you like that program better.